rabbibotton/clog/README.md

   -  CLOG-DB-Table - Version of html table that are database connected

 - clog-auth - Authentication and authorization framework

+- clog-plugin - Custom Control Plug-in template for Builder and CLOG

 (See [FUTURE.md](FUTURE.md) for future plans)